unicef-polymer/etools-upload/README.md

 ### Offline functionality

-- If the `activateOffline` attribute is set on the <etools-upload-multi> component, if there is no internet connection during the upload, the file is saved in local IndexedDb with a temp id.
+- If the `activate-offline` attribute is set on the <etools-upload-multi> component, if there is no internet connection during the upload, the file is saved in local IndexedDb with a temp id.
 - The component expects `window.Etools.AttachmentsDbName` to be set from the parent application.
 - The IndexedDb is created on `connectedCallback`.
 If you need the db to exist prior to this you can call `createAttachmentsDexie` method directly from your code.
 - When the files have finished being saved in IndexedDb the same event as for online upload is fired - `upload-finished`.
 The event detail has the following format